What is Celiac Disease: Types, Causes and Diagnosis

 For infants, the common symptoms of the disease can be vomiting, bloating, weak growth, irritability, and diarrhea.
 The signs could be different in school-age children, and they can experience abdominal pain, abdominal distention, constipation, etc.

-Types of Celiac Disease
+Celiac Disease Types

 There are many types of Celiac disease.
-This division based on pain type and linked symptoms.
+This division is based on pain type and linked symptoms.
 The most prominent examples of this disease are as follows;

 As the name suggests, this is the type of illness when you don’t experience any symptoms of the disease but test positive for it.
 It silently propagates and kills a person who is having it for a long time.
 The silent type of disease appears by chance when you are going to a doctor for the medication of some other illness.
 This type of condition can easily be diagnosed by following a strict gluten-free diet.
 To do so, you need to avoid all the foods that contain gluten.
 However, leaving the gluten-containing diet menu can be challenging.

-Non-responsive is one to the types that continues even when you follow a specific gluten-free diet for a half month to a year.
+Non-responsive is one of the types that continues even when you follow a specific gluten-free diet for a half month to a year.
 Sometimes, a patient can’t get rid of the disease because gluten may not be the real culprit, or it has been in your body for a very long time and caused significant damage to your body more, especially in your small intestine.
-The recent studies have shown that more than 25% of the patient found with the non-responsive type of disease.
+Recent studies have shown that more than 25% of the patient found with the non-responsive type of disease.
 Doctors will prescribe different types of supplements that are gluten-free.